parthipanj/UserDjangoService/README.md

 $ docker image ls
 ```

-Deploy the MySQL service using the stack file.
+Make sure you MySQL running in your system.
+If not deploy the MySQL service using this [stack](https://github.com/parthipanj/DockerStack/blob/master/mysql.yml) file.
-The MySQL stack file is available in another [repository](https://github.com/parthipanj/DockerStack/blob/master/mysql.yml).
 Need to download and deploy it separately.

-**Note: First make sure you have the mysql image in local.
-And change the MySQL image name, root password as per your configuration**
+**Note: Make sure you have the mysql image in local.
+And change the MySQL image name, root password in the stack file as per your configuration**

 ```sh
 $ docker stack deploy -c mysql.yml ${appname}